husarion/panther-navigation/README.md

 # panther-navigation
-A GitHub template for Panther: creating a map a using Slam Toolbox and navigation with localization using Nav2
+A GitHub template for Panther: creating a map using Slam Toolbox and navigation with localization using Nav2

-## Running demo
+## Running the demo

-Given example is configured for Velodyne Puck, but any LIDAR publishing Pointcloud2 or LaserScan data will work with some configuration.
+The given example is configured for Velodyne Puck, but any LIDAR publishing Pointcloud2 or LaserScan data will work with some configuration.

 ### Running lidar interface

-Before running navigation demo you need to start lidar interface.
+Before running the navigation demo you need to start the LIDAR interface.

 For Velodyne Puck see: https://github.com/husarion/velodyne-docker

-:bulb: **NOTE:** Remember to provide static transform between LIDAR and robot frame (default: `velodyne` and `base_link`).
+:bulb: **NOTE:** Remember to provide static transform between LIDAR and robot frame (default: `velodyne` and `base_link` see: https://github.com/husarion/velodyne-docker/#run-with-the-husarion-panther-robot).

 ### Download this repository